Fairchild lmaging's new BSI sCMOS 3.0 sensors define the next horizon in professional imaging.

 Fairchild lmaging's proven dual gain amplifier architecture results in 16 bits per pixel to encompass the full dynamic range.
 Low gain and high gain signal paths provide analog to digital conversions at multiple gain factors on a pixel by pixel basis.
 This process optimizes both dynamic range and low light noise.

-This sensor supports conventional rolling shutter, as well as global shutter, and global reset operating modes.
-Global reset mode is perfect for machine vision applications with controlled lighting, while global shutter enables all pixels to start and stop integration at the same time.
+This sensor supports conventional rolling shutter and global reset operating modes.
+Global reset mode is perfect for machine vision applications with controlled lighting.

 The LTN4323 consumes only 1.8 watts at 120 fps, which is ideal for non-TE cooled applications.
 However, the sensor is housed in a CLGA package which can accommodate a TE cooler for critical high performance applications.